UoM-CPT/CPT-Lesson-Material/README.md

 # Competitive Programming Team Archive

-Welcome to the Competitive Programming Team Archive repository! 🚀 This repository serves as a comprehensive collection of algorithms, data structures, and solutions to a wide range of competitive programming problems from various online platforms such as Codeforces, AtCoder, and LeetCode.
+Welcome to the Competitive Programming Team Archive repository! 🚀 This repository serves as a comprehensive collection of algorithms, data structures, and solutions to a wide range of competitive programming problems from various platforms like IEEE and LeetCode.
 Whether you're a seasoned competitor looking to optimize your solutions or a newcomer eager to learn and improve, this repository is your ultimate resource for mastering the art of algorithmic problem solving.

 ## Features